AdobeDocs/dynamic-media-classic.en/help/using/viewing-image-sets.md

     * Near the upper-right corner of the Adobe Dynamic Media Classic window, select the **[!UICONTROL Grid View]** icon.
 In the Asset window, in an asset thumbnail window, select **[!UICONTROL Preview]** (not the Preview drop-down list).
     * Near the upper-right corner of the Adobe Dynamic Media Classic window, select the **[!UICONTROL Detail View]** icon.
 On the same toolbar, select **[!UICONTROL Preview]** (not the Preview drop-down list).

-1. (Optional) In the Preview window, in the drop-down list at the bottom, select the URL encoding that you want applied to the asset’s URL when it is copied.
+1. (Optional) In the Preview window, in the drop-down list at the bottom, select the URL encoding to apply to the asset's URL when it is copied.
 1. To preview the asset in the selected viewer, select a viewer link.

    When you select a given viewer link, its associated URL is automatically copied to the clipboard.